Introduction: the impact of verified reviews

 Did you know?

-According to ACCC, Australian businesses that outperform their competitive set in review metrics grow revenue 32% faster than those that lag behind competitors in online reputation metrics.
+According to ACCC, Australian businesses that outperform their competitive set on review metrics grow revenue 32% faster than those that lag behind on online reputation.

-Once you’ve established your competitive set, gather data on these vital metrics:
+Once you’ve defined your competitive set, gather data on these metrics:

 For most Australian businesses, the competitive set should include 5-8 companies that customers would realistically consider as alternatives.

-Before conducting benchmarking analysis, clearly define your competitive set.
+Before running a benchmarking analysis, clearly define your competitive set.
 This should include:

-- Indirect competitors solving the same customer problems differently
+- Indirect competitors solving the same customer problems in a different way

 - Aspirational competitors (larger businesses you aim to compete with)